Career Firefighter / Paramedic

 All of the career full-time firefighters are on a 24/48 hour schedule.
 There are eight holidays recognized by the City of Geneva.
 Shift firefighters who are scheduled to work on a City recognized holiday will receive 12 hours of holiday pay for that day.
 Firefighters receive eight Kelly Days per year (every 14th shift).

 The City of Geneva has instituted a merit/step system for salary consideration.
 The starting salary for a firefighter/paramedic is $67,067.

 New employees are eligible for four shift days of vacation after the first year of employment.
 Further, the City allows two personal days after 90 calendar days of employment.

 All full-time, career firefighters are eligible to apply for admission into the Firefighter’s Pension Fund after the first 30 days of employment.
 Contributions are made through payroll deductions.

 The City provides group medical, dental and life insurance to all full-time employees with the City.

 The Geneva Fire Department will pay a predetermined amount of tuition cost for pre-approved associate and undergraduate college courses after one year of employment, based on budget authority.
 Employees are required to sign a “Tuition Reimbursement Agreement” prior to the start of a class or course.

 The City provides employee counseling on a confidential basis through the Tri-City Family Services organizations.
 This is available to the employees and his/her family at no cost regarding emotional or mental health problems.

 Hiring for career positions is handled and coordinated by the Geneva Board of Fire and Police Commissioners.
-This is a competitive testing process that only occurs every two years.
+It is a competitive testing process that only occurs every two years.
 During a testing cycle, testing information will be posted here.
 Check back often to see any updates.
-The next testing process is slated for summer/fall 2019.
+The next testing process is slated for Fall 2023.